Real-time transcription: Controversies

 The usage of transcription in the context of linguistic discussions has been controversial.
 Typically, two kinds of linguistic records are considered to be scientifically relevant.
 First, linguistic records of general acoustic features, and secondly, records that only focuses on the distinctive phonemes of a language.
 While transcriptions are not entirely illegitimate, transcriptions without enough detailed commentary regarding any linguistic features, or transcriptions of poor quality resources, has a great chance of the content being misinterpreted.
 Besides misinterpretation, transcribers could also bring in cultural biases and ignorance that reflect onto their transcription.
 These instances may cause a disruption of reliability in the final real-time transcription, which could influence how the written utterance is seen as an evidence for a court-case.

 Quality issues

-Problems in the final resulting transcription can be cause by either the quality of the transcriber or the original source that is being transcribed.
+Problems in the final resulting transcription can be caused by either the quality of the transcriber or the original source that is being transcribed.
 Transcribers can come from different levels of skill and training background.
 This makes the final transcription prone to poor quality, or if the transcription is being done by multiple people, lack of consistency in the content.

 If the source of the transcription is a recording, the problem may root back to the quality of the recording device (mechanical failure, battery loss, etc.) or the clarity of the recording itself (background noise, poor placement of the recorder, etc.).